Todd Graham: Tulsa

-Pitt
+Pittsburgh

 Graham was announced as Pitt's head coach on January 10, 2011.
 He was hired after Michael Haywood, the initial choice to replace sixth-year coach Dave Wannstedt, was fired after a domestic dispute.

 Graham subsequently led the team to a disappointing 6–6 regular season later that fall.
 Less than one year from his hiring, on December 13, Graham informed athletic director Steve Pederson that he had discussed a head coaching opportunity at Arizona State.
 After being informed he did not have permission to talk to the school about the job and refusing conversations with Pederson and another administrator, Graham resigned and subsequently accepted the head coaching job at Arizona State.
 Reportedly, Graham's wife had never been happy in Pittsburgh in the first place and wanted to move closer to her family.
 Graham informed the Pitt players of his departure the following day by having a text message forwarded to the team by director of football operations Blair Philbrick.
 Two weeks prior to leaving Pitt, Graham referred to assistant coaches who left to join the staff of Rich Rodriguez at Arizona as "nothing but mercenaries."
 In later interviews, Graham claimed those comments were taken out of context.
 He said he wasn't referring to the coaches who left Pittsburgh and that he was having a conversation with reporters generally about college football coaching and said, "A lot of times coaches jump around everywhere, they're like mercenaries."

 The style in which Graham left, in combination with his quick departures from other universities, led to criticism of Graham in both local and national media.
 University of Pittsburgh players also openly criticized Graham for his quick departure.
 Defensive tackle Chas Alecxih said most players were "shocked and appalled."
 Wide receiver Devin Street's comments were a little more severe stating, "It's been all a lie this whole time.
 Everything he told us has been a lie."
 Another one of Graham's players at the time, senior offensive tackle Lucas Nix, stated that he felt Graham's exiting text message wasn't worthy of the trust the team had put into Graham and his program.
 "We put our trust in him, and all he could do was send us a text message," Nix said.